Corbin Carroll Player Props: Diamondbacks vs. Brewers

 Corbin Carroll At The Plate

-- Carroll has 77 hits and an OBP of .389 to go with a slugging percentage of .600.
-All three of those stats are best among Arizona hitters this season.

-- Among the qualifying hitters in MLB play, he ranks seventh in batting average, 10th in on-base percentage, and second in slugging.
+- Among qualified batters, he ranks eighth in batting average, while his on-base percentage ranks 10th and he is second in slugging.

-- Carroll enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .227 with two homers.
+- Carroll is batting .273 with two homers during his last outings and is riding a five-game hitting streak.

-- Looking at the 68 games he has played this season, he's hit a long ball in 15 of them (22.1%), and in 5.6% of his trips to the dish.
+- He has hit a long ball in 15 games this season (21.7%), leaving the park in 5.5% of his plate appearances.

-- Carroll has driven home a run in 26 games this season (38.2%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on one occasion..
+- In 39.1% of his games this year, Carroll has driven in at least one run.
+In 10 of those games (14.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.